 Yes, you read that right!
-This Thanksgiving menu starts off with one large skillet, a turkey breast, sweet potatoes or white potatoes, and tart mouth-watering, juicy cranberries which are roasted in a delicious wine sauce in under an hour!
+This Thanksgiving dinner menu starts off with one large skillet, a turkey breast, sweet potatoes or white potatoes, and tart mouth-watering, juicy cranberries which are roasted in a delicious wine sauce in under an hour!
 Sounds too good to be true?
 Well, believe it!
 This is the low-stress, easy and best of all, delicious Thanksgiving meal you have been dreaming about.
 Add a few cornmeal muffins and a side salad, and you are golden!

-Oh my goodness, not only is this meal delicious, it’s healthy too!
+Oh, my goodness, not only is this meal delicious, it’s healthy too!
 I wish there were some way you could taste it or even better, smell the tantalizing aroma of the turkey cooking with the fresh herbs.
 No more wrestling with a large turkey and lots of side dishes, and then dealing with all the leftovers and the worse, the clean-up.
 You will be in and out of the kitchen in an hour and with only one pan to wash!

 Without further ado, here is your shopping list: 1/2 of a whole bone-in turkey breast with skin (or, if you like dark meat, you can use two turkey thighs; and, of course, chicken can also be substituted), two large sweet potatoes or white potatoes, fresh cranberries, extra virgin olive oil, butter, fresh thyme, fresh rosemary, garlic cloves, a lemon, white wine or chicken broth, kosher salt and pepper, brown sugar and balsamic vinegar.

-So, let’s do this!
 Gather your ingredients and preheat the oven to 425 degrees F.

-In a small bowl mix 2 Tbsp olive oil, thyme, rosemary, lemon zest and garlic.
+In a small bowl, mix 2 Tbsp olive oil, thyme, rosemary, lemon zest, and garlic.

 Coat both sides of the turkey with the herb mixture and season with salt and pepper.